 New trends in HR that will spread in 2019: from collaborative systems to social networks

-Processes that will set the HR trends 2020
+Processes that will define HR trends 2020

 Managers want flexible and communicative employees, and teams that can adapt to changes with agility.
 Employees, increasingly connected and informed, have high expectations about the resources (platforms, channels, tools) available to them to enhance flexibility and communication, both individually and collectively.
 It is no longer an option for companies to close themselves off to the digital revolution in HR.
 Their strategic planning for 2020 must take advantage of the multiple technological advances to innovate and adopt changes.
 Is your company prepared for the shift toward a more digital HR?